Cider houses of the Basque country

 Sagardotegiak – Basque cider houses

-The beautiful Basque coastal city of San Sebastián (or Donostia, as all the locals call it, in Basque) is rightly famous as a Mecca for foodies, boasting numerous Michelin-star restaurants – not bad for a city with a population of under 200,000.
+The beautiful Basque coastal city of San Sebastián (or Donostia, as all the locals call it, in Basque) is rightly famous as a Mecca for foodies.
+It boasts numerous Michelin-star restaurants – not bad for a city with a population of under 200,000.

 Apart from the legendary pintxos (the often highly-elaborate Basque variant of the Spanish tapa), which are works of art in themselves, between mid-January and mid/late-April is cider season.